 What is your signature dish?

-I’m a strong believer that for the most productive life you should put 80% of your efforts into developing what you are already good at and only 20% into improving your weaknesses.
+I believe for the most productive life you should put 80% of your efforts into developing what you are already good at and only 20% into improving your weaknesses.
 At least, that’s what I always say when my husband asks if it’s my turn to cook!

 Whose celebrity wedding (dead or alive) would you love to design?